No booking fees on the app

 Reading to Exeter train timetable

-The journey from Reading to Exeter on the fastest train in 1h 34m, usually 2h 1m.
-Each day, 32 trains leave from Reading, starting at 00:49 and ending at 22:28.
-Get real-time updates on train schedules, delays, and cancellations.
-Save time, effort, and money with TrainPal.
+From Reading to Exeter, take the fastest train in 1h 34m, typically 2h 1m.
+Daily, 32 trains depart from Reading, with the first at 00:49 and the last at 22:28.
+Check real-time updates for train times, delays, and cancellations.
+TrainPal saves you time, effort, and money.

 | Departs | Arrives | Operator | ||